Chapter 21:

 There Will Be Music

-It was the twilight hour when Harper first noticed them coming.
+It was twilight hour when Harper first noticed their approach.

-Carefully concealed movements within the alleyways the buildings as a perfect cover, using the vehicles as they moved in two man teams between the streets to slowly close in at her.
-She made a few casual shots in hopes to scare some of them from breaking but to her frustration she found none of them seemed willing to break; in the back of her mind she wondered how many were trained, at least four by her estimation had some kind of experience.
+Carefully concealed movements within the alleyways using the buildings as a perfect cover, hiding behind vehicles as they moved in two man teams between the streets to slowly close in at her.
+She made a few casual shots in hopes to scare some of them from breaking rank and running but to her frustration she found none of them seemed willing to break; in the back of her mind she wondered how many were trained, at least four by her estimation had some kind of experience.

-It took them twenty minutes to close in by the time she noticed them, and when they began to swarm the building a flood of adrenaline surged through her.
+It took them just over twenty minutes to close in by the time she had noticed them, and when they began to swarm the building a flood of adrenaline surged through her.

 Her finger pulled gently at the trigger followed by the crack of a rifle and she watched one of them fall to the ground.